malinlarsson/courses/Metagenomics/1711/tutorial.md

 You can find the script in [script-folder], this is a very simple python script, make a copy in your working directory.

-To run a spython script, normally you'd just have to do:
+To run a python script, normally you'd just have to do:

  ```bash
  python my_script.py